 Biomethane’s emissions benefits depend on how it’s used

 Capturing landfill gas or biogas for processing into biomethane suitable for vehicles has significant benefits.
 Reduces greenhouse gas (GHG) emissions: biomethane that is used as fuel in place of fossil fuels produces less GHG than the fuel it replaced.
 Unlike naturally occurring methane emissions, biomethane is converted to co2 during combustion.
-Renewable resource: biomethane is a renewable resource that can displace fossil fuel by 100%.
+Renewable resource: biomethane is a renewable resource that can displace fossil fuels by 100%.
 Food security: biomethane does not compete with food production.
-Using natural gas and biomethane as a low-carbon fuel addresses global warming, high oil prices and foreign oil dependence.
+Using natural gas and biomethane as low-carbon fuels addresses global warming, high oil prices and foreign oil dependence.